gbinal/p-o-d.github.com/faq.md

 ### How long do agencies have to implement the policy?

-Agencies are required to implement the data policy within six months.
+Agencies are required to implement the Open Data Policy within six months.